Kehrlann/concourse-demo/drafts/game-plan.md

 ### CLI tool : `fly`

 ## Action !
+- Ping : show the basic pipleine
+  - set-it
+  - watch it work
+- Ping : send the task
+- Ping : send the task with input and output
+  - before : tree the demo directory
+  - show input
+  - run it
+  - show ouptut.log
+- QUESTIONS !!

 - Show the app
 - Show tests on the backend, on the front-end
 - Show end-to-end tests